-- 586 new DNA samples were collected and shipped to sequencing partner Hartwig Medical Foundation (these samples were provided by Spain, Belgium, Turkey, France and Israel) - Funds were generated for new samples by FUNDELA (Spain), ARSLA (France) and ALS Liga (Belgium). - An increase of the total number of DNA profiles funded (+14 France, +29 Spain) to 10,993 end of Dec 2021 (49% of total aim of Project MinE). - Upload of 50,000 DNA profiles from UKBiobank to SURF integrated into the Project MinE. - Therefore, harmonization process is set-up, in which data from external DNA data banks is cleaned and standardized for comparison with data from Project MinE. - Development and use of cloud-based calculation tool to extract information at minimal costs from US data set (>30,000 profiles) to enrich Project MinE with new DNA profiles from ALS patients and controles. - Processing 6 data requests; the data set of Project MinE is accessible for researchers through the Project MinE data browser (Data Browser | Project MinE) whereas more extensive data access (WGS datafreeze 2, holding 9,600 WGS profiles), can be requested through the Project MinE data request procedure.
+- 586 DNA profiles were generated through sequencing partner Hartwig Medical Foundation (these samples were provided by Spain, Belgium, Turkey, France and Israel) - Funds were generated for new samples by ARSLA (France) and Schweizerisch ALS Stiftung (Swiss). - An increase of the total number of DNA profiles funded (+37 France, +51 Swiss) to 11,011 end of Dec 2022 (49% of total aim of Project MinE). - Integration of 50,000 DNA profiles from UKBiobank to SURF into the Project MinE to generate a large WXS dataset (in silico exome plus whole exome data). - The harmonization process is finished and is being executed, in which data from external DNA data banks is cleaned and standardized for comparison with data from Project MinE. - Processing 4 data requests; the data set of Project MinE is accessible for researchers through the Project MinE data browser (Data Browser | Project MinE) whereas more extensive data access (WGS datafreeze 2, holding 9,600 WGS profiles), can be requested through the Project MinE data request procedure.
 Access to this data set is organized through formal routing of requesting and granting, which after granting is formalized through a Data Sharing Agreement to comply with GDPR regulations.
-In addition, a renewed and updated publication policy was released to promote broad, transparent and responsible data sharing (FAIR principles).
+In addition, a renewed and updated publication policy was released to promote broad, transparent and responsible data sharing (FAIR principles). - Four new publications in peer-reviewed publications were delivered in which Project MinE data were used.
+Publications | Project MinE or search on PubMed Project MinE Consortium - Our two yearly Project MinE General Assembly meetings at ENCALS and MNDA symposium were paused as meetings were too occupied to catch up on scientific output. - A large scientific collaboration with a pharmaceutical company was started, which may be the start of several novel collaborations also with other companies.